Okrouhlice: Administrative division

+Etymology

+The name is derived from the Czech adjective okrouhlá, i.e. 'round'.
+It could have referred to the shape of the village, a nearby meadow or a nearby hill.

 Geography

 Okrouhlice is located about 6 km west of Havlíčkův Brod and 26 km north of Jihlava.
 It lies in the Upper Sázava Hills.
 The highest point is at 477 m above sea level.
 The Sázava River flows through the municipality.

 History

 The first written mention of Okrouhlice is in a deed of the monastery in Vilémov from 1207.
-It was founded during the colonization in the second half of the 12th century.
+It was founded during the colonisation in the second half of the 12th century.

 Transport

 Okrouhlice is located on the railway line Havlíčkův Brod–Ledeč nad Sázavou.

 Sights

 The main landmark is the Okrouhlice Castle.
-Originally it was a Gothic fortress from the 14th century, rebuilt into the simple Renaissance castle.
+Originally it was a Gothic fortress from the 14th century, which was rebuilt into a simple Renaissance castle.
 At the end of the 17th century, it was extended by a second wing.